Chess4Cuber/RISE-Decode/README.md

 * Adds goBILDA 5201 and 5202 motors to Robot Configurator
 * Adds PIDF Annotation values to AndyMark, goBILDA and TETRIX motor configurations.
-    This has the effect of causing the RUN_USING_ENCODERS and RUN_TO_POSITION modes to use PIDF vs PID closed loop control on these motors.
-This should provide more responsive, yet stable, speed control.
+    This has the effect of causing the RUN_USING_ENCODERS and RUN_TO_POSITION modes to use PIDF vs PID closed loop org.firstinspires.ftc.baseCode.control on these motors.
+This should provide more responsive, yet stable, speed org.firstinspires.ftc.baseCode.control.
-    PIDF adds Feedforward control to the basic PID control loop.
+    PIDF adds Feedforward org.firstinspires.ftc.baseCode.control to the basic PID org.firstinspires.ftc.baseCode.control loop.
-    Feedforward is useful when controlling a motor's speed because it "anticipates" how much the control voltage must change to achieve a new speed set-point, rather than requiring the integrated error to change sufficiently.
+    Feedforward is useful when controlling a motor's speed because it "anticipates" how much the org.firstinspires.ftc.baseCode.control voltage must change to achieve a new speed set-point, rather than requiring the integrated error to change sufficiently.
-    The PIDF values were chosen to provide responsive, yet stable, speed control on a lightly loaded motor.
+    The PIDF values were chosen to provide responsive, yet stable, speed org.firstinspires.ftc.baseCode.control on a lightly loaded motor.
     The more heavily a motor is loaded (drag or friction), the more noticable the PIDF improvement will be.
 * Fixes startup crash on Android 10
 * Fixes [ftc_app issue #712](https://github.com/ftctechnh/ftc_app/issues/712) (thanks to FROGbots-4634)